Laravel Forge: Deploy Laravel Applications Fast

 - A domain name with the ability to update DNS records

-Forge will link to your DigitalOcean account and automatically provision a droplet for you, so you don’t even need to set up your server on DigitalOcean - just enter your payment details.
+Forge will link to your DigitalOcean account and automatically provision a droplet for you, so you don’t even need to set up your server on DigitalOcean - just enter your authentication details.

 4. Install a project from Github

-date line to the beginning of the shell script just to make sure that when a deployment fails we know when it failed.
-Our deployment script for production sites ends up looking something like this:
+date line to the beginning of the shell script to make sure that we know when a deployment fails.

 - Installing SSL certificates and handling HTTPS redirects